-Much of our reading and writing is initiated from the themes taught within each class.
-In this way, children can embed their learning and understanding of themes taught, and draw upon their increasing knowledge to inform their own written work.
+Much of our reading and writing is initiated from the Literacy Company key texts (1/term) and writing pathways.
+In this way, children can embed their learning and understanding of grammatical and punctuation objectives taught.
+This, in turn, enhances their own writing through a Mastery approach.

 Reading in the early years and KS1 is taught through the Read Write Inc scheme, using a range of resources and decodable books.
 The systematic approach to learning phonics is proven to allow children to make rapid progress when learning to read.
 Children in KS2 may also require additional phonics teaching, enabling them to access the school's reading scheme.
-Children are therefore grouped into groups which reflect the need of the individual.
+We do this primarily through Read, Write Inc and also the Fresh Start scheme.

 Children progress from Read Write Inc, onto the Accelerated Reader scheme, which allows teachers to monitor the reading development and practices of pupils, and provides tools to quickly ascertain their reading level, reading age and comprehension level.
 The programme encourages pupils to read independently and more importantly at their own pace and level.